Table of Contents

-The gigantic sized tree acts as a shield and protects from the hot sun.
-If you enter Pakistan's Landi Kotal cantonment area, be prepared to be puzzled by a strange scene.
-A tree is in cuffs and manacles to avoid it from moving, a reason many of you would find illogical.
-In reality, it has a deep-seated narrative.
+If you enter Pakistan’s Landi Kotal cantonment area, be prepared to be puzzled by a strange scene.
+A tree is chained and manacles to avoid it from moving, a reason many of you would find illogical.

-The Banyan tree is situated in the town’s army cantonment in the North West ethnic district of Pakistan called FATA.
-The tree was captured by a British administrator.
-This banyan tree is gigantic in structure, pretty long and has bottomless roots and branches.
+The arrested Banyan tree is situated in the town’s army cantonment in the North West ethnic district of Pakistan called FATA.

-The tree was captured in 1898, which is about more than a century ago, when a British army administrator, James Squid, under the effect of alcohol thought that the tree was moving towards him.
+The tree was arrested in 1898 when a British army administrator, James Squid, under the effect of alcohol thought that the tree was moving towards him.
 The officer was scared from the tree’s effort and so wanted to teach a lesson to the criminal.

 A board is hanging on it, which says: “I AM UNDER ARREST.’
 ‘One evening a deeply drunk British officer thought that I was moving towards him from my original location and so ordered Mess Sergeant to arrest me.
-That is why I am under arrest’ More than 100 years have passed, this banyan tree remains in custody: punished, fixed to its soil, and gripped in chains.
+That is why I am under arrest’.